miracle2k/docker-deploy/README.md

 This is slowly becoming a usable docker-based deployment tool.

-It's premise is that you define the set of services that together make up an application in a template, and you can then "roll out" one or multiple instances of the app (say production staging).
+Its premise is that you define the set of services that together make up an application in a template, and you can then "roll out" one or multiple instances of the app (say production and staging).

 Rather than communicating all pieces of configuration individually to the controller ala "heroku config:add", the service configuration is described